 For more details, please see the Membership webpage.

-The Formal Networks are made up of as many as 200 industry and association members.
+The Stakeholder Networks are made up of as many as 200 industry and association members.
 Members provide advice to the Stakeholder Forum prior to decision-taking by the JSC.
 Each network also nominates a representative and a proxy for the Stakeholder Forum.

-The Stakeholder Representative Forum is a key governance and operational body that guides Skills Insight’s work alongside the Skills Insight Board, CEO and management team.
+The Stakeholder Forum is a key governance and operational body that guides Skills Insight’s work alongside the Skills Insight Board, CEO and management team.
 Representatives lead, prioritise, oversee and provide advice on the areas of JSC operation under the grant agreement.

-Members on the Stakeholder Representative Forum may have expertise in one or more sector, skills areas or matters of importance, such as respect for Country and climate change.
+Members on the Stakeholder Forum may have expertise in one or more sector, skills areas or matters of importance, such as respect for Country and climate change.
 Together, they will represent all industry sectors Skills Insight supports.

 Together, they will represent all industry sectors Skills Insight supports.